justpenguins/Expensive./README.md

 ### User Stories

-- As a user, I want to be able to add expenses to my list of daily expenses
+- As a user, I want to be able to add expenses to my list of expenses
-- As a user, I want to be able to remove expenses from the list of daily expenses
+- As a user, I want to be able to remove expenses from the list of expenses
+- As a user, I want to be able to find certain expenses
 - As a user, I want to be able to set the level of reminder
 - As a user, I want to be able to receive feedback for my spending habits
-- As a user, I want to be able to see a list of all of my expenses, along with the details of the expense
+- As a user, I want to be able to see a list of all of my expenses